Hellraiser (album)

 Hellraiser is the fifteenth studio album by the Swiss hard rock band Krokus.
-It marks 30 years since the release of their first album, Krokus of 1976.
+It marks 30 years since the release of their first album, Krokus, in 1976.
 It is also their first album on the German record label AFM Records.
 Armand "Mandy" Meyer featured as lead guitarist, replacing Fernando von Arb.
 The album was also released in a DigiPack format with a bonus track, "Walking in the Spirit".

 Hellraiser peaked at No. 200 on the Billboard Top 200 album chart, the first to do so since 1988's Heart Attack.
 It peaked at No. 2 in the Swiss Album chart and was certified Gold in Switzerland.